Tiars/Generic_SWGEmu_Launcher/README.md

 Since the static .tre files up through Publish 14.1 only need one copy, the test Server will save space by pointing to those .tre files in the play directory.
 So the test client directory will be smaller as will an efficient manifest.

+# EULA for Server

+Since the owner of the SWGChoice server was a lawyer he wanted a clear End User License Agreement (EULA) for users of the server.
+Currently the SWGEmu servers Nova and Basilisk do not have a EULA that they present through the launcher.
+As a compromise having a EULA for the server is configurable.

+When the Launcher is installed the HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\HasEULA registry entry states if the server uses a EULA.
+If this is set an option to present the EULA is made visible and a EULA.rtf file is expectec to be in the same directory as the launcher executable.

+If a server is using a EULA and wants to change it the process is simple.
+Change it on the server, update the manifest checksum for the file and change the launcher version number.
+This will cause the mannifest to be downloaded and only the EULA.rtf will not match the checksum so it will be downloaded.
+If a new EULA has been downloaded the HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\readEULA registry entry will be set to No and the EULA will be presented to be read and accepted again before the launcher will launch the game.

+If a server is using a EULA and wants to stop using it the process is similar.
+Change the Launcher version file so that the manifest is downloaded.
+Change the entry for the EULA.rtf file flag from 7 to 0 to have it delete the EULA.rtf file.
+Then create an action 5 registry flag for HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\HasEULA to "No".
+The option to read the EULA will be removed and the HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\readEULA will not be checked.

+If a server is not using a EULA and wants to start using one the process is easy.
+Change the Launcher version file so that the manifest is downloaded.
+Create an action flag 7 for the EULA.rtf so that it is copied down and use an action 5 registry flag for HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\HasEULA to "Yes".
+The user will be asked to accept or decline the EULA.